Sweetxxy/MOEADr/README.md

 seed <- 123 # <-- for reproducibility
 ```

-We can now run the MOEA/D-DE as described in [2] on the sameZDT1 problem:
+We can now run the MOEA/D-DE as described in [2] (Sections III-A and IV-A) on the sameZDT1 problem:

 ```r